cdon-dev/ma-docs/Product Import/identity.rst

 The *model product* (see :ref:`product`) must always have its own **unique** key, regardless of whether it has any variations or not.

 If the product has any variations, each variation is obligated to have its own unique product key.

+A variation product cannot be redefined to later map to a different model product.

 ..
 ATTENTION::
 	No check will be done to identify duplicate (and possibly conflicting) product identities.
 It is the merchant's responsibility to maintain data consistency in regards of product identities.